nebula-plugins/gradle-lint-plugin/README.md

 We use the AST to look for the specific piece of code where `nebula.fix-jersey-bundle` was applied.
 We could determine through the Gradle model that the plugin had been applied, but not how or where this had been accomplished.
 Then we transition to using the Gradle model to determine if `jersey-bundle` is in our transitive dependencies.
 We could not have determined this with the AST alone!
 Finally, we use `addViolationToDelete` to indicate to the lint plugin that this block of code applying `nebula.fix-jersey-bundle` violates the rule, and that the `fixGradleLint` can safely delete this code snippet.

-Currently, `addViolationWithReplacement` and `addViolationNoCorrection` are provided as helper functions to add violations as well.
+Currently, `addViolationWithReplacement`, `addViolationInsert`, `addViolationNoCorrection` are also provided as helper functions to add violations as well.

-Finally, notice how we overrode the `visitApplyPlugin` method.  `AbstractGradleLintVisitor` has added several convenience hooks for Gradle specific constructs to the rich set of hooks already provided by CodeNarc's `AbstractAstVisitor`, including:
+Finally, notice how we overrode the `visitApplyPlugin` method.  `GradleLintRule` implements the `GradleAstVisitor` interface which adds several convenience hooks for Gradle specific constructs to the rich set of hooks already provided by CodeNarc's `AbstractAstVisitor`, including:

 * `visitApplyPlugin(MethodCallExpression call, String plugin)`
 * `visitExtensionProperty(ExpressionStatement expression, String extension, String prop, String value)`